 Legal Documents: this would include copies of your annual tax returns, wills, title to your car, birth certificates.
 You might use a safe, filing cabinet or flat file.
 I love file boxes but, for ultra important paperwork, label it well so that no one mindlessly disposes of it!

 Family Photos: putting them in albums is great but what if you have too many pictures and not enough time?
-How about having a photo party?
+Have a photo party!
 Invite family or friends to join you for some tasty snacks and everyone start sorting.
 You can set up albums by years, eras, special events (like graduations, weddings, vacations, babies, etc) or subjects.
 It make take more than one party but I have found some of the best conversation takes place when you are doing something together.
+It’s fun!